TheEucatastrophe/starwardodyssey/SRD/encounters.md

 ## Encounter Range

 How characters can interact with each other depends on how close are far away they are.
 This is represented by 4 range bands.
-Touch Range.
+1. **Touch Range**.
 Creatures in touch range can be touched, grabbed, hit, tackle, or otherwise be physically interacted with.
-Throw Range.
+2. **Throw Range**.
 Creatures in throw range can be hit by a thrown object.
-Shout Range.
+3. **Shout Range**.
 Creatures in shout range can be communicated with by shouting.
-Sight Range.
+4. **Sight Range**.
 Creatures in sight range can be seen with the naked-eye in the distance.

 # Violent Encounters
 Violence is the failure to avoid a safer course of action.
 When an encounter gets violent, death is not far behind.
 Be cautious, be smart, and work as a team.